BalintFarkas/AndromedaTrader/README.md

 The codebase is mature and can be deployed in a few minutes.
 See Andromeda Trader Deployment Guide.pdf in the deploy folder for instructions.

 Let the race begin!

+Note that the code was originally written in 2012 using technologies (ASP.NET 4, .NET Framework 4, Azure Cloud Services) which were current at the time but are somewhat outdated now.
+It still runs well anyway.